Romans 2:7

 Most children are given advice and admonishments from their parents to do good

-child is disobedient to the parent.
-If only children were more obedient, they
+the child is disobedient to the parent.
+If only children were more obedient and

 The problem centers around the fact of